muak/AiForms.SettingsView/README.md

 * To change corner radius of an icon.
 * To use various defined cells.
 * To use Xamarin.Forms.ViewCell and the others.
-* To use SettingsView cells in ListView and TableView.

 ## Minimum Device and Version etc